kubernetes/community/contributors/design-proposals/node/troubleshoot-running-pods.md

 *   fetch troubleshooting utilities at debug time rather than at the time of pod creation
 *   be compatible with admission controllers and audit logging
-*   allow discovery of debugging status
+*   allow discovery of current debugging status
 *   support arbitrary runtimes via the CRI (possibly with reduced feature set)
 *   require no administrative access to the node
 *   have an excellent user experience (i.e. should be a feature of the platform